i-MSCP/plugins/incubator/KaziWhmcs/README.md

 1. Login into the panel as admin and go to the plugin management interface
 2. Upload the **KaziWhmcs** plugin archive
 3. Activate the plugin
+4. Go to the settings page and disable the "prevent external login..." option for both resellers and clients

+**Note:** Before updating, don't forget to backup the plugin configuration file and to restore it once the update is done.

 #### WHMCS side

 1. Copy the imscp directory from the plugin archive into the WHMCS server module directory (module/servers)
 2. Setup a new server and products/services using imscp server provisioning module

+**Note:** If you are using a non-standard port (80/443) for access to i-MSCP control panel, add it after the IP/Hostname.

+For instance:

+    Hostname: panel.domain.tld:4433
+    IP Address: 192.168.5.5:4433

 ### Implemented WHMCS module commands (functions)

 #### AdminLink

-The **AdminLink** function is used to show an i-MSCP login button in the admin area server configuration page.
+The **AdminLink** function is used to show the i-MSCP login button in the admin area server configuration page.

 #### LoginLink

-The **LoginLink** function is used to show a control panel link on the product management page.
+The **LoginLink** function is used to show the control panel link on the product management page.

 #### ClientArea

-The **ClientArea** function is used to show an i-MSCP login button in client area.
+The **ClientArea** function is used to show the i-MSCP login and tools buttons in client area.

 #### CreateAccount

 The **CreateAccount** function is called when a new product is due to be provisionned.
 This can be invoked automatically by WHMCS upon checkout or payment, or manually by administrator.

 #### SuspendAccount